naylima/FashionTrend_Api/README.md

    - `/api/Materials`: CRUD for materials.
    - `/api/Products`: CRUD for products.
    - `/api/Suppliers`: CRUD for suppliers.

+   - `POST /api/Suppliers/{supplierId}/material`: Add a material list to a supplier.

 2. **Service Orders:**
    - `/api/Orders`: Creation and listing of service orders.